illia-danko/distro-init/README.md

-Automating scripts to setup an operating system
+Automating scripts to setup an operating system (for Archlinux only)

 Q: If disaster happened, how fast you can recover the system?<br/>
 A: Me: from absolute zero to the complete functional system - 20 minutes (assume